ADD CONDITION

 Drug Overview

 Walgreens Cherry Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
-These drops can provide comfort when you're feeling under the weather, helping to ease your symptoms and make you feel a bit better.
+These drops provide a comforting effect, helping you feel more at ease when you're experiencing discomfort from a cough or sore throat.

 Uses